About

 Social: @CloseUp360

-In five years, CloseUp360 has collaborated with hundreds of players, notably some of the NBA's elite talents, leveraging long-standing personal connections.
+In more than five years, CloseUp360 has collaborated with hundreds of players—among them elite NBA talents like Bam Adebayo, Kevin Love, C.J.
+McCollum and Chris Paul—by leveraging long-standing personal connections.
 With a focus on exclusive content creation, we've produced more than 125 documentaries, including their acclaimed 90-minute project featuring NFL star Trent Williams, which earned an Emmy nomination.
+We've also expanded to overseas productions that celebrate the global game, working with stars like Kobe Bryant in China and Kyle Kuzma in Paris.
 Additionally, CloseUp360 has spearheaded numerous initiatives to enhance players' off-the-court brands, and organized signature events at prominent sports and cultural gatherings like Vegas Summer League and Art Basel Miami.

-CloseUp360 was founded by Jared Zwerling, a sports media and marketing veteran whose career has spanned the NBA, CBS Sports, ESPN, Bleacher Report, the NBPA and Sports Illustrated.
-Throughout his career, Jared developed a niche in off-the-court coverage, which inspired him to build CloseUp360 into a specialized global media and production company.
+CloseUp360 was founded by Jared Zwerling, an accomplished sports media and marketing veteran whose career has spanned the NBA, CBS Sports, ESPN, Bleacher Report, the NBPA and Sports Illustrated.
+Throughout his career, Jared developed a niche in off-the-court coverage, tapping into the unique intersection and globalization of the culture, lifestyle and marketability of the game.
+That experience inspired him to build CloseUp360 into a specialized global media and production company.

 PARTNERS